Pregnancy

 This session is fully reimbursed by your health insurance.

-• duration: 45 minutes
+• Duration: 45 minutes

-• location: Aesclepion room, route 201
+• Location: Aesclepion room, route 201

-• registration at kiosk in entrance hall
+• Registration: via the kiosk in the main entrance hall

-• who: in group (max.
-5 couples)
+• Who: group session (maximum 5 couples)

-• when: every first Monday of the month at 17.00h and 19.00h
+• When: every first Monday of the month at 5.00 pm and 7.00 pm

 Prenatal exercises